 Nursing and Midwifery

-I have been a midwife at Chelsea and Westminster for 16 years, and have recently been promoted to Matron.
-This trust has truly become my second home during this time and it is the most fabulous community of people.
-Throughout my career, I have witnessed the challenges and triumphs of our profession, which has shaped my vision for a stronger future.
-My own son was born here and last year my nephew was also born here, and I would trust the hospital with any of my friends or family.
+I have been a midwife at Chelsea and Westminster for 16 years and have recently been promoted to Matron.
+This trust has truly become my second home during this time and is the most fabulous community of people.
+Throughout my career, I have witnessed the challenges and triumphs of our profession, which have shaped my vision for a stronger future.
+My own son was born here, and last year my nephew was also born here.
+I would trust this hospital with the care of any of my friends or family.
 I am dedicated to promoting excellence in healthcare, fostering innovation and advocating for the well-being of both patients and healthcare professionals.
-In my role as Governor, I will work tirelessly to ensure that patients receive the highest quality care, respect and empathy that they deserve.
-These past few years have been the hardest in living memory for healthcare professionals, the levels of burn out are not to be underestimated.
-I will advocate for better working conditions, professional development opportunities and mental health support for nurses, midwives, doctors and allied health professionals, recognising that their wellbeing directly impacts patient outcomes.
-I am excited at the opportunity to serve as a member of the Council of Governors, and together we can continue to make a positive impact on the lives of patients, families and the healthcare community.
+In my role as Governor, I will work tirelessly to ensure that patients receive the highest quality care, respect and empathy they deserve.
+These past few years have been the hardest in living memory for healthcare professionals, and the levels of burnout are not to be underestimated.
+I will advocate for better working conditions, professional development opportunities and mental health support for nurses, midwives, doctors and allied health professionals, recognising that their well-being directly impacts patient outcomes.
+I am excited about the opportunity to serve as a member of the Council of Governors, and together we can continue to make a positive impact on the lives of patients, families and the healthcare community.

 Vacant